-3. Quality control and traditional script marking
+4. Quality control and traditional script marking

-- 3.1 Traditional methods of quality control in general qualifications have used a mixture of approaches.
-The approach sometimes varies on the type of question being marked, but tends to be determined by the local environment within which the marking is being undertaken. - 3.2 Essentially, two approaches can be used: - regular sampling of work, and - double-marking of work. - 3.3 Of course, regular sampling is a form of double-marking, but at a defined level of intervention.
-Its purpose is to establish if the markers are continuing to mark at the standards set at the outset when they were trained. - 3.4 Regular sampling has the following drawbacks: - sampling is undertaken at the whole paper level, which means that systematic bias from an individual examiner can remain; - the sample (generally) is chosen by the marker.
-This means that the marker could have paid especial attention to the marking of the sample papers, but not to those in between sampling; - the number of scripts included and frequency of sampling is limited by the need to move papers between markers and supervisors (either through the post or in a marking centre); - decisions about the acceptability of marking quality are made by supervisors who are a potential source of bias in their own right and who tend to have to make holistic decisions on marking quality which can obscure some areas of a marker's marking that may be inaccurate; - poor marking quality that may remain at the end of a marking period has to be corrected either through re-marking scripts or through statistical adjustment.
+- 4.1 Traditional methods of quality control in general and higher education qualifications have used a mixture of approaches.
+The approach sometimes varies on the type of question being marked, but tends to be determined by the local environment within which the marking is being undertaken. - 4.2 Essentially, two approaches can be used: - regular sampling of work, and - double-marking of work. - 4.3 Sometimes, in other contexts, post-marking moderation of candidates' work can take place.
+This tends to be with smaller and more local marking panels.
+It can be seen as a form of sampling which may or may not lead to either further marking or some form of mark adjustment. - 4.4 Of course, regular sampling is a form of double-marking, but at a defined level of intervention.
+Its purpose is to establish if the markers are continuing to mark at the standards set at the outset when they were trained. - 4.5 Regular sampling has the following drawbacks: - sampling is undertaken at the whole paper level, which means that systematic bias from an individual examiner can remain; - the sample (generally) is chosen by the marker.
+This means that the marker could have paid especial attention to the marking of the sample papers, but not to those in between sampling; - the number of scripts included and frequency of sampling is limited by the need to move papers between markers and supervisors (either through the post or in a marking centre); - decisions about the acceptability of marking quality are made by supervisors who are a potential source of bias in their own right and who tend to have to make holistic decisions on marking quality which can obscure some areas of a marker's marking that may be inaccurate;

-- 3.5 Double marking also has some drawbacks: - setting up double-marking processes in a paper-based environment is complex and costly in its own right.
-Those awarding bodies internationally that have achieved this have well-thought out systems, but these are surrounded by teams of administrative staff supporting the process; - marking at the question level is possible (and is undertaken in some places) but requires careful script management and organisation; - as double-marking almost always takes place in a marking centre, the sampling of markers' marking and the adjudication of difference between one marker and another, tends to take place as marking takes place.
-This adds stress and the risk of error because of the logistical and time constraints that exist; - double-marking all scripts is more costly than single marking with sampling; - as with sampling, poor marking quality that may remain at the end of a marking period has to be corrected either through re-marking scripts or through statistical adjustment. - 3.6 Even with such thorough techniques, marking quality could still be improved.
-Various techniques have been tried in the past, including: - producing marking schemes that are more tightly specified; - providing examples of candidates' scripts that illustrate particular questions and marking approaches; - keeping marker teams small, to ensure that the supervision can be undertaken thoroughly; - putting in place quality parameters based upon ranges of absolute mark differences across samples of marking; - comparing like-for-like ranges of marking with objective test papers hence identifying potential markers whose marking is systematically out of line with the cohort being marked; - reviewing schools' distributions of marks with previous years' data to identify any statistically significant shifts that could point towards marking inaccuracy. - 3.7 However, these require some significant investment in systems and time and ultimately do not solve the underlying need to have a regular quality checking process where intervention can take place as soon as unacceptable variances are detected. - 3.8 This is especially true with long-form answers and essays, with high mark tariffs, where markers are expected to apply professional judgement to more creative or expressive work and where variances can arise for justifiable reasons. - 3.9 Electronic marking addresses all these issues and enables the 'quality plateau' inherent in the traditional processes to be passed.
+- poor marking quality that may remain at the end of a marking period has to be corrected either through re-marking scripts or through statistical adjustment. - 4.5 Double marking also has some drawbacks: - setting up double-marking processes in a paper-based environment is complex and costly in its own right.
+Those awarding bodies internationally that have achieved this have well-thought out systems, but these are surrounded by teams of administrative staff supporting the process; - marking at the question level is possible (and is undertaken in some places) but requires careful script management and organisation); - as double-marking almost always takes place in a marking centre, the sampling of markers' marking and the adjudication of difference between one marker and another, tends to take place as marking takes place.
+This adds stress and the risk of error because of the logistical and time constraints that exist; - double-marking all scripts is more costly than single marking with sampling; - as with sampling, poor marking quality that may remain at the end of a marking period has to be corrected either through re-marking scripts or through statistical adjustment. - 4.6 Both approaches require some significant investment in systems and time and ultimately do not solve the underlying need to have a regular quality checking process where intervention can take place as soon as unacceptable variances are detected. - 4.7 The drawbacks are especially true with long-form answers and essays, with high mark tariffs, where markers are expected to apply professional judgement to more creative or expressive work and where variances can arise for justifiable reasons. - 4.8 Electronic marking addresses all these drawbacks and enables the 'quality plateau' inherent in the traditional processes to be passed.

-4. Quality control and electronic marking
+5. Quality control and electronic marking